google/timesketch/docs/learn/notebook.md

 To connect to a different server, few options are available:

+1. Copy credentials manually over to the container.
+2. Run a script to do the work for you.

+### Manual Copy of Credentials.

+To manually copy the credentials over, you'll have to do one of the following
+steps:

-1. Copy ~/.timesketchrc and ~/.timesketch.token to the docker using `docker cp`.
+1. Copy ~/.timesketch/timesketch.rc and ~/.timesketch/.timesketch.token to
+the docker using `docker cp`.
 2. Run `ts_client = config.get_client(confirm_choices=True) and change all
 values as questions come up.
 3. Create a separate session using